adlnet/xAPI-Spec/xAPI.md

 The semantics of the call are driven by the stateId parameter.
 If it is included, the GET and DELETE methods will act upon a single defined state document identified by "stateId".
 Otherwise, GET will return the available ids, and DELETE will delete all state in the context given through the other parameters.
-This API has [Concurrency](#concurrency) controls associated with it.
+This Resource has [Concurrency](#concurrency) controls associated with it.

 ###### Single Document (PUT | POST | GET | DELETE)